 When you use our affliate links to make purchases you support our work with out any extra cost to you.
 Thank you for your support.
 Please check out our Amazon Affiliate Recommendation Page for our favorite kitchen gadgets, small kitchen appliances, pantry items, hiking gear and even some fun things for the grandchildren.

 We are also Holland Bowl Mill Affiliates.
 The 15 inch Holland Bowl Mill Cherry fruit bowl has a permanent home on our kitchen island.
 It’s beautiful and useful and it holds 4 bunches of bananas.
 The heart shaped bowl makes me happy – I love everything heart shaped!
 We use our 15 inch Beechwood bowl to chop our salads everyday.
 Eating a salad for one meal every day helped me lose weight and become a size 4.
 I still eat a salad for one meal a day but now it’s a Big Beautiful Chopped salad and it helps me stay a size 4!
+Use our Holland Bowl Mill affiliate link and get a free mezzaluna knife with a minimum $125 purchase as well as free shipping and engraving.
 See the Chopped Salad Blog Post to find out how you can incorporate a chopped salad into your daily food plan and how you can get a free mezzaluna knife with your Holland Bowl order as well as free engraving and free shipping.

 Looks amazing and can’t wait to try it.
 I love your blog!
 Thank you,